rubenvoss/devops-rails/rails_continuous_integration.md

 On your Repository page, click on Actions.
 Search for the Rails Action and add it.
 <br>

-Now there is a new file in your repository, under .github/workflows/rubyonrails.yml
+Now there is a new file in your repository, under .github/workflows/rubyonrails.yml.
+You can rename it CI.yml for Continuous Integration.
 <br>

 **indentation is very important in yml files**